 DIRECTORS & KEY MANAGERIAL PERSONNEL

-Appointment and/or Re-Appointment
+Appointment Re-Appointment and/or Cessation

-Your Company's Board is duly constituted which is in compliance with the requirementsof the Act the SEBI (LODR) Regulations 2015 and provisions of theArticles of Association of the Company.
+Your Company's Board is duly constituted which is in compliance with the requirementsof the Act the SEBI (Listing Obligations and Disclosure Requirement) Regulations 2015[hereinafter referred to as "Listing Regulations"] and provisions of theArticles of Association of the Company.

-The brief resume and other details as requiredunder the Regulation 36(3) of the SEBI (LODR) Regulations 2015 of the Directors seekingre-appointment at the ensuingAGM are provided in the Notice of the AGM of the Companywhich forms a part of the AnnualReport.
+The brief resume and other details as required under the Regulation 36(3) of theListing Regulations of the Directors seeking appointment / re-appointment at the ensuingAGM are provided in the Notice of the AGM of the Company which forms part of the AnnualReport.

 Key Managerial Personnel

-The following persons have been designated as Key Managerial Personnel (hereinafterreferred to as KMP') of the Company in accordance with the provisions ofSection 2(51) and Section 203 of the Act read with the Rules framed there under.
+The following persons have been designated as Key Managerial Personnel (hereinafterreferred to as "KMP") of the Company in accordance with the provisions ofSection 2(51) and Section 203 of the Act read with the Rules framed there under:-

 1. Mr. Ramesh Chander Khandelwal Chairman & Whole-time Director;